davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/revolver.md

-The horses stopped suddenly and something fell from the driver's seat.
+The horses stopped suddenly and something fell from the driver's seat, groaning.
 Maybe a sack of potatoes, {{playerName}} thought.

 "Who's shouting?"
 Lady Willsbourgh asked frantically.